leadr-msu/topicmodeling-hst251/readme.md

 Today you'll skim a few articles and try your best to imitate topic modeling algorithms.
 Your [assigned articles](#article-assignments) can be found below.

-Before you start reading your articles, take a look at [the total word usage for all 34 articles](https://docs.google.com/spreadsheets/d/1db2Rqx08frhsVMZpjUfepxYtrpu__Ag8mXKCVlDcrNc/edit?usp=sharing).
+Before you start reading your articles, take a look at [the total word usage for all 34 articles (stop words removed)](https://docs.google.com/spreadsheets/d/1db2Rqx08frhsVMZpjUfepxYtrpu__Ag8mXKCVlDcrNc/edit?usp=sharing).
 Once you have glanced at the list, read your first article.
 Write (or type) out words that seem unique to the article.
 This means words that are used disproportionally more often in your article than in others in the corpus.
 Remember, you’re only looking at words used, not concepts or themes that you're able to discern from them.
 You’re imitating a computer algorithm, and algorithms are not particularly smart.
 Once you've finished your first article, do your second.

 > **Do your words seem to make sense as one or more topics, or do they seem to be random?**